-“After more than five years, Australia’s offshore processing policy has proven to be nothing more than a cruel experiment in using suffering as a deterrent to seeking asylum,” said Elaine Pearson, Australia director at Human Rights Watch.
+“After more than five years, Australia’s offshore processing policy has proven to be nothing more than a cruel experiment in using suffering as a deterrent to seeking asylum,” said Elaine Pearson, Australia director.
 “If Australia wants credibility as a country that respects human decency, let alone human rights, then it should reverse this policy immediately.”

 In the 674-page World Report 2019, its 29th edition, Human Rights Watch reviewed human rights practices in more than 100 countries.
 In his introductory essay, Executive Director Kenneth Roth says that the populists spreading hatred and intolerance in many countries are spawning a resistance.
 New alliances of rights-respecting governments, often prompted and joined by civic groups and the public, are raising the cost of autocratic excess.
 Their successes illustrate the possibility of defending human rights – indeed, the responsibility to do so – even in darker times.